Light at the end of a coronavirus: 4 reasons to remain optimistic during a pandemic

 In Britain, hundreds of thousands of people have responded to the call to join the army of volunteers to help the National Health Service (NHS) - far behind the authorities' desired number of this volunteer force.

 Stephen Powis, director of the NHS England division, said he is stunned by the “surge of altruism” at the call for free medicine.

 Many chain cafes and restaurants that work only for take-away trade these days treat health workers with coffee and sandwiches for free.

 In Spain, according to the newspaper El Pais, at the call of one doctor, tens of thousands of people wrote letters to those who were in the hospital with severe syndromes, with wishes for recovery and words of encouragement.

-Another trend, spread around the world, began in Italy and Spain: people began to display home-made drawings and posters with a rainbow in the windows - as a wish of luck and a sign of optimism.
+Another trend that began in Italy and Spain has spread around the world: people began to display homemade drawings and posters with a rainbow in the windows - as a wish of good luck and a sign of optimism.

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous